rebel7580/ESP8266-Wemo-and-HomeVisionXL-Plug-in/README.md

 <b>You must have a HomeVision Controller running HomeVisionXL software with the NetIO plug-in and an RCS TX-15B thermostat for this to work.</b>

-This project is based on the work of Nassir Malik.
+The ESP8266 part of this project is based on the work of Nassir Malik.
 See his Youtube tutorials at https://www.youtube.com/channel/UCn8v7OzXk7IqRdKZdf14yjA and code at https://github.com/nassir-malik

+The HomeVisionXl plug-in is based in part on the work of Schelte Bron.

 <b> This is a work-in-progress and is subject to change.</b>